evildmp/BrachioGraph/docs/reference/brachiograph.rst

         both clockwise and anti-clockwise directions.
     :param int pw_up: The pulse-width for the pen's up position.
     :param int pw_down: The pulse-width for the pen's down position.
-    :param float or None wait: A time in seconds that the plotter will rest after making a movement.
-If not specified, defaults to 0.1, or 0 for a virtual-only plotter.
+    :param float wait: A time in seconds that the plotter will rest after making a movement.
+If not specified, will be initialised as 0.1, or 0 for a virtual-only plotter.
-    :param float or None resolution:
+    :param float resolution:
         A distance in centimetres.
-When drawing between two points, any line longer than ``resolution`` will be broken down into a series of points no more than ``resolution`` apart.
+When drawing between two points, any line longer than ``resolution`` will be broken down into a series of points no more than ``resolution`` cm apart.
 This allows the plotter to approximate straight lines by drawing a series of shorter curved lines (all the lines the plotter naturally draws are curved).
-If not specified, defaults to 1.
+If not specified, will be initialised as 0.1.

-In all the methods below, arguments that are also atrributes of the plotter class need only be used to override those values (which is generally not required).
+In all the methods below, arguments that are also attributes of the plotter class need only be used to override those values (which is generally not required).

-Plotting
+Plotting methods
 -------------------------------

 ..  automethod:: Plotter.plot_file